SamedhG/gitchat/report.md

 listen to the collaborators and their design process, approach to bug-fixes, future directions, etc.

-This project contianed more features than the other apps that we have worked on during this class.
+This project contained more features than the other apps that we have worked on during this class.
 With implementing the voice calls, Github authorization, and friend feature, we combined what we learned in class with new concepts we learned during the development of this app